Sharpe's Waterloo: The Third Day: 17 June 1815

 Rebecque attempts to mend fences between Sharpe and the Prince of Orange, saying the Prince needs Sharpe at his side more than ever now that the entire army knows he blundered.
 As much as he despises the Prince, Sharpe makes a token apology for his "rudeness," not wanting to lose his colonel's pay.

 Sharpe learns that the Prussians are retreating after their defeat at Ligny.
 The British retreat to a defensive position chosen by Wellington: the ridge of Mont St. Jean, just south of the village of Waterloo.
-While they are preparing to ride away, Sharpe and Harper glimpse across the field Napoleon himself astride a horse.
+While they are preparing to ride away, Sharpe and Harper glimpse across the field and see Napoleon himself astride a horse.

 During the confusion of the retreat from Quatre Bras, Lord John Rossendale becomes separated from the Earl of Uxbridge's staff, and is cornered alone in the woods by Sharpe.
 Rossendale aims a pistol at Sharpe, but lacks the nerve to pull the trigger, and Sharpe disarms him easily.
 Sharpe says Rossendale is welcome to Jane, but he makes Rossendale write a promissory note for his stolen money.
 Sharpe mockingly drops a length of rope into Rossendale's lap, saying that Rossendale has "bought" Jane according to an old English custom.